cernvm/doc-cernvm/cpt-launch.rst

 CernVM Launch
 =============

-**Note**: CernVM Launch does currently not work with VirtualBox 6.1.
+**Note**: CernVM Launch does currently not work with VirtualBox 6.1 on Windows.
 We are working on a fix.
 Please use VirtualBox 6.0 for the time being.

 The ``cernvm-launch`` utility is a single binary for `Windows <https://ecsft.cern.ch/dist/cernvm/launch/bin/Win/cernvm-launch.exe>`_, `Linux <https://ecsft.cern.ch/dist/cernvm/launch/bin/Linux/cernvm-launch>`_, and `Mac <https://ecsft.cern.ch/dist/cernvm/launch/bin/Mac/cernvm-launch>`_ that creates, lists, and destroys (interactive) CernVMs on `VirtualBox <https://www.virtualbox.org/>`_.
 It works similar to the vagrant and docker command line utilities.
 It is meant to be used for interactive (graphical) CernVM instances on a local workstation or laptop.